Generative random latent features models and statistics of natural images: The model

+As examples of data, which we hope to represent by this model, consider first image analysis.
+Here, one may considers $T$ samples as images in a dataset, each image consists of $N$ pixels.
+The latent features are $\ld$ basis images, which are linearly combined to construct an image in the sample.
+Recordings of neural population activity are another example of data that we would like to represent.
+Here the variables are the $N$ recorded neurons, with $T$ samples of activity of this population.
+The latent features represent $\ld$ modes of collective neural activity \cite{GALLEGO2017978,Pandarinath_etal_2018,Perkins_2023}.
+We will assume that $T,N\gg 1$, which is often the case for such data.

-In~\cite{Fleig_Nemenman_2022} we considered such a model for the case when the elements of $\mathbf U$ and $\mathbf V$ are i.i.d.\ Gaussian random variables, so that correlations between observed variables are introduced by mixing of the $\ld$ latent features.
-Here we drop the condition of statistical independence of the matrix components.
-Specifically, we introduce statistical dependence through the Dirichlet distribution
+In~\cite{Fleig_Nemenman_2022}, we considered possibly the simplest model of the SUV structure, namely $\mathbf X=\mathbf U\mathbf V$ (with additional additive noise) for the case when the elements of $\mathbf U$ and $\mathbf V$ were i.~i.~d.
+Gaussian random variables, and the elements of $\mathbf S$ where all ones.
+We summarise the details of the model in Appendix~\ref{app:Gaussian-Gaussian}.
+In this model, each sample is a linear combination of $\ld$ features, and the coefficients are independent Gaussian random variables themselves.
+Thus sample correlations are introduced by statistically independent mixing of the $\ld$ latent features.
+Going forward, we will refer to this model as the \textit{Gaussian-Gaussian} (GG) model.
+Here, we consider more complicated SUV models by dropping the condition of statistical independence of the mixing matrix components.
+Specifically, we are seeking to introduce mixing matrices that can model sparsity, often seen in biological data \cite{OLSHAUSEN19973311}, so that only a few of many features can contribute to data at any given time.
+We propose to model this by viewing the elements of $\mathbf U$ as taken from a Dirichlet distribution \cite{NIPS2001_d46e1fcf}:

-where $\beta\in\mathbb R_{>0}$ is a hyperparameter, $B(\beta)$ is
+where $\beta_U\in\mathbb R_{>0}$ is a hyperparameter, $B(\beta_U)$ is

-and $\Gamma(\beta)$ is the usual Gamma-function of its argument.
-The Dirichlet distribution generates random vectors of weights $\{u_\mu\}$, $\mu=1,\ldots,\ld$, that all sum to 1.
-In other words, in the model, Eq.~(\ref{eq:model}), each sample is a linear combination of $\ld$ features, and the weights are sampled randomly themselves.
+and $\Gamma(\beta_U)$ is the usual Gamma-function of its argument.
+The Dirichlet distribution generates random vectors of $\ld$ weights $\{u_\mu :\mu=1,\ldots,\ld\}$, with the weights summing to unity.
+If the rows of the coefficient matrix are Dirichlet distributed, then (positive) contributions of different latent features to the observations are all dependent.
+While, in principle we can consider complex feature matrices $\mathbf V$ (which may be important, for instance, for generating data that is required to be strictly non-negative), for most of this article, we continue to model the features themselves as Gaussian distributed: